cesbo/bitwrap/README.md

 ## Intro

-bitwrap is a derive macro and interface to declare a struct data member with explicit size, in bits.
+bitwrap is a derive macro and trait to declare a struct data member with explicit size, in bits.

 ## Example